Lena Dunham Ripped By Donald Trump Supporters After Latest Interview

 “It’s amazing.
 I’m like, ‘Why don’t we check in with Russia, you guys?’
 I think it tends to come more from the right wing, although I’m not sure.
 Now it’s so hard to know what’s coming from where, because stories get published on Breitbart and two days later they’re in Newsweek and you’re like, ‘What the f**k is happening right now?'”

 Dunham claimed she backed Hillary when a lot of her peers were on the Bernie bandwagon.
 She said she received backlash from both the left and right.
 She admits that it’s painful to be blamed for Clinton’s loss, but realizes that people are just using her as a scapegoat.
-Still, the majority of commenters after the article, which was linked from many conservative websites, rip Dunham to shreds.
+Still, the majority of commenters after the article, which was linked from many conservative websites, ripped Dunham to shreds.

 “Hideous is all I can write.
 Ghastly comes to mind.
 And just down right UGLY inside and out,” says Mark H.